marykubinski/kubinski-portfolio/README.md

 I am a second year Masters Candidate at the Heinz College of Information Systems and Public Policy at Carnegie Mellon University.
 I am pursuing an MS in Public Policy and Management.
 My coursework has included policy analysis and methods, like Statistics with R, Programming R for Analytics, GIS, and Policy Analysis in Practice, and management, like, Management Science I & II, and Project Management.

 Some projects I have worked on at Heinz include: CMS Hospital Price Transparency Rule Implementation Analysis, Policy Innovation Lab: Police Data Initiative, and Growth & Intelligent Transportation Systems:Transit Signal Priorities.
 Outside of Heinz, I have supported research and projects in international trade, regional industrial economic development, and smart cities technology.
+Data visualizations have been a part of all this work!

 Before graduate school, I was an education sector Peace Corps Volunteer in Thailand.
 I completed a BA in Political Science and Public Policy studies at HWS Colleges in the Finger Lakes region of New York State.
 In the Finger Lakes, I also learned a lot about community organizing, people-centered policy, and wine!